bens4lsu/theskinny-publish/Content/blog2/dvrs.md

 ---
 It's hard to believe how much difference an hour makes.
 I speak of the one hour difference between the Eastern and Central time zone.

 For example, last night, I picked up Mrs. theskinnyonbenny from her work stuff at 5:00.
 We went back to the condo, let her change clothes, walked into the tiny downtown, picked a restuarant, ate, had a couple of drinks, and walked back home.
-We sat down, turned on the TV, only to find that it was still 20 minutes <i>before</i> the start of prime time programming.
+We sat down, turned on the TV, only to find that it was still 20 minutes *before* the start of prime time programming.

 What the heck?